pamnyb0/pamnyb0/README.md

 Frontend and web design projects.
 Opportunities to refine my skills in agile workflows and team development.

+🔍 I'm also looking for internship opportunities (LIA) as part of my education:
+• LIA 1: Week 33–40 (Aug–Oct ’25)
+• LIA 2: Week 50–14 (Dec–Mar ’26)

+Whether it's an internship, freelance gig, or creative dev partnership, I’d love to hear from you!

 📫 How to Reach Me:

 Connect with me on [LinkedIn](http://www.linkedin.com/in/pamelanyberg-wd/!) !